S.O.S. | Save Our Soils

 There is an important lesson that the British Agriculture Revolution left to us, which allowed us to escape from the Malthusian trap, bringing food security to Europe.
-Somewhere in the late eighteenth century in Britain, one important change in farming methods was the move in crop rotation to turnips and clover in place of fallow.
+Somewhere in the late eighteenth in Britain one important change in farming methods was the move in crop rotation to turnips and clover in place of fallow.
 Turnips can be grown in winter and are deep rooted, allowing them to gather minerals unavailable to shallow rooted crops.
 Clover fixes nitrogen from the atmosphere into a form of natural fertiliser.
 This permitted the cultivation of light soils on farms and provided fodder to support increased yield and better nutrition in the soils.

 Sierra Leone is a country which struggles to overcome the economic and development challenges left by high population growth and a decade of civil war, but with a lot of potential.
-Their nature of farming reminds me of the first recorded agricultural revolution, which occurred 10,000 years ago, where small farms with many different crops and multi crops were a human breakthrough in nutrition and sustenance year-round for small communities.
+Their nature of farming reminds me the first recorded agricultural revolution, which occurred 10,000 years ago, where small farms with many different crops and multi crops were a human breakthrough in nutrition and sustenance year-round for small communities.
 A country where the oil palm tree comes from.

 The Natural Habitats Group (NHG) is the most sustainable palm oil company in the world.
-We now have 6,000 farmers who are Organic, Fair for life and Rainforest Alliance certified.
-This means that we do not damage ecosystems, cut rainforest, or displace indigenous peoples or habitats.
-Instead, we organically farm without chemicals, teaching local small farmers how to grow high yielding crops naturally and make a fair for life income and an increased profit.
-We call this movement for change, Palm Done Right. www.palmdoneright.com
+We now have 3,000 farmers organic, fair for life and rainforest alliance certified, which means that we do not damage ecosystems, cut rainforest, displace indigenous peoples or habitats, but instead we organically farm without chemicals, teaching local small farmers how to grow high yielding crops naturally and make a fair for life income and an increased profit.
+We call this movement for change, “Palm Done Right”.

 Soils don’t just provide us with food to feed our families, our existence depends on health soils.
-When I hear all the cynicism and scepticism about organic food and its merits, some of which are occasionally justified, I think about what organic means to me.
-The one standout reason to buy organic and to encourage everyone to do so, is because of our soils.
+When I hear all the cynicism and skepticism about organic food and its merits, some of which are occasionally justified, I think about what organic means to me, and the one standout reason to buy organic food and to encourage everyone to do so, it’s because of our soils.
 We are killing them with chemicals and pesticides!

+Organic farming replaces chemicals that kills and castrate our soils for natural inputs, and this is a good enough reason to try and buy organic whenever and where you can.
+Soils are our soul, they are as important as the air we breathe.
 Science suggests (and I mean facts not political spin, REAL facts) the depleted soil organic matter reserve, is still three times the level of increased atmospheric levels of carbon dioxide.
 Good news!
 Just… but not if we keep killing the soils.

 Before cultivation our virgin soils contained over 5% soil organic matter in the top soils and presently the levels have shrunk to under 2%.
-A 3% loss is utterly devastating.
+3% loss is utterly devastating.
 The depleted soils on our globe are a pool which needs filling.
 Terra preta soils can have over 300,000 kg/ha carbon while the oxisols they were built in have less than 10,000 kg/ha carbon, x30, as such the ability to remediate global greenhouse gases can be envisioned in filling of the more than half empty soil carbon pool.
 Hence, absorption into the oceans.

 This ability to either recharge, maintain or deplete our soils is under our potential control but has not been fully understood nor utilised in terms of our climate nor our environment.
 Instead we argue over the difference between metrological events and what climate change means.
 Whilst we argue, the soils continue to die.
 Estimating the global soil organic matter resource is a moving target which has from the last ice age been dwindling based on the agricultural and then industrial revolution, if we are able to change the dwindling to a swelling, we have the capacity in the more than half-empty-carbon-tub, to reverse this, which will address both the enrichment of greenhouse gases and provide mitigation to unavoidable climate change in the interim.